sschmitt2/euchreLeague/DesignDocuments/userStories.md

 As a registered user I want to log in so that I can join a new league and see current league information.

+### Logout

+As a registered user I want be able to logout when finished viewing league info.

 ### View Schedules

 As a user of a specific league, I want to be able to find schedule information about the leagues.